-- During the summer sessions a separate tuition fee will be charged by the University for acquiring internship credits.
+- During the summer sessions, a separate tuition fee will be charged by the University for acquiring internship credits.

 Guidelines for approving internship credits:

 - The number of credits received for an internship depends on the number of hours worked.
 A typical graduate student enrolls for 12 credits during a 14-week semester, working for about 40 hours a week on earning those credits.
-For the number of credits desired for the internship, students may be expected to work for a proportionate number of hours using the regular course load and effort mentioned above as a guideline.
+For the number of credits desired for the internship, you may be expected to work for a proportionate number of hours using the regular course load and effort mentioned above as a guideline.

 Current Internship Opportunities

-Students should expect to take the initiative in finding an internship opportunity that interests them, and aligns with the Applied & Resource Economics program.
+You should expect to take the initiative in finding an internship opportunity that interests them, and aligns with the Applied & Resource Economics program.
 The ARE Department recommends contacting governmental institutions, or for-profit or non-profit organizations that appear to do the work you are interested in, even if you do not find information on internships clearly in their website.
 It never hurts to ask!
 Below are examples of places that are typically interested in Applied & Resource Economics interns:

 - Farm Credit East